-The team at Campus Safety Services recognizes the importance of establishing positive relationships and consistent communication with Temple's community.
-Campus Safety Services' approach to maintain safety awareness is to collaborate with campus partners and ensure that awareness is aligned with everyday action.
+The Department of Public Safety team recognizes the importance of establishing positive relationships and consistent communication with Temple's community.
+The objective of the Public Safety department is to collaborate with campus partners to ensure that safety awareness is aligned with everyday action.

-Orientation presentations provided by Campus Safety Services provide a framework to inform students and employees about security procedures; encourage individuals to be attentive and responsible for their personal safety; and outline appropriate resources.
-During 2021 orientation presentations occurred primarily through zoom meetings sessions.
-Presently, safety awareness programs have resumed in-persons sessions on a consistent basis.
+Orientation presentations provided by Public Safety personnel provide a framework to inform students and employees about security procedures; encourage individuals to be attentive and responsible for their personal safety; and outline appropriate resources.
+During 2022-2023, orientations sessions were primarily in person though several virtual meetings were conducted.